sll-mdilab/t5-pid-xref-manager/README.md

 This outputs a .war-file into the `build/lib` directory.

 ## Database
 The application requires access to a Postgres >=v9.4 database with FHIRbase-plv8 >=v0.0.1-beta.4.
 Scripts for initializing the database schema can be found in the `t5-doc` project under the `sql`-folder.
+See the `README.md` of `t5-doc` for more details.

 ## Deployment